Sacagawea Biography – Family, Tribe, Husband, Children, Expedition, & Death

 On February 11, 1805, Sacagawea gave birth to a baby boy called Jean Baptiste Charbonneau.
 To quicken the delivery one of the Natives in the area gave Sacagawea some doses of rattlesnake concoctions.
 The baby was later nicknamed “Little Pomp” by Captain Clark.

 Sacagawea’s role during the Lewis & Clark Expedition

-After the wintering conditions had passed, the Lewis and Clark expedition set out to climb up the Missouri River.
+After the winter passed, the Lewis and Clark expedition set out to climb up the Missouri River.
 They travelled in native canoes called pirogues (piragua), bracing against the current which sometimes made the trip very arduous and risky.